Skip to content

 • Assess whether an applicant whose academic credentials do not meet the requirements of section 28(2)(a) of the Health Professions Act (HPA) is eligible for registration according to substantial equivalency in accordance with section 28(2)(c) of the HPA.

-As per section 31(1) of the HPA, an applicant whose application for registration is accepted subject to conditions or whose registration is deferred or whose application is refused by the registrar, registration committee or competence committee may, within 30 days after being given a copy of the decision, request a review by the council.
+As per section 31(1) of the HPA, an applicant whose application for registration is denied or deferred may, within 30 days after being given a copy of the decision, request a review by CAP Council.

 As per the HPA, a request for review must: